SparkJiao/Self-Training-MRC/README.md

 # A Self-Training Method for MRC

 This is the pytorch implementation of the paper: **A Self-Training Method for Machine Reading Comprehension with Soft Evidence Extraction**.
-Yilin Niu, Fangkai Jiao, Mantong Zhou, TingYao, Jingfang Xu and Minlie Huang. ***ACL 2020***.
+Yilin Niu, Fangkai Jiao, Mantong Zhou, Ting Yao, Jingfang Xu and Minlie Huang. ***ACL 2020***.

 [PDF]()